mackron/miniaudio/README.md

 MP3/Vorbis/FLAC/WAV Decoding
 ============================
-mini_al includes a decoding API which supports the following backends:
+miniaudio includes a decoding API which supports the following backends:
 - FLAC via [dr_flac](https://github.com/mackron/dr_libs/blob/master/dr_flac.h)
 - MP3 via [dr_mp3](https://github.com/mackron/dr_libs/blob/master/dr_mp3.h)
 - WAV via [dr_wav](https://github.com/mackron/dr_libs/blob/master/dr_wav.h)
 - Vorbis via [stb_vorbis](https://github.com/nothings/stb/blob/master/stb_vorbis.c)

 Copies of these libraries can be found in the "extras" folder.
-You may also want to look at the libraries below, but they are not supported by the mini_al decoder API.
+You may also want to look at the libraries below, but they are not supported by the miniaudio decoder API.
 If you know of any other single file libraries I can add to this list, let me know.
 Preferably public domain or MIT.
 - [minimp3](https://github.com/lieff/minimp3)
 - [jar_mod](https://github.com/kd7tck/jar/blob/master/jar_mod.h)
 - [jar_xm](https://github.com/kd7tck/jar/blob/master/jar_xm.h)

-To enable support for a decoding backend, all you need to do is #include the header section of the relevant backend library before the implementation of mini_al, like so:
+To enable support for a decoding backend, all you need to do is #include the header section of the relevant backend library before the implementation of miniaudio, like so:

 ```
 #include "dr_flac.h"    // Enables FLAC decoding.